Home Blog TX General Knowledge

 Many students underestimate this exam because they focus too much on the unique "Section 14" test.
 However, if you fail General Knowledge, you leave the DPS empty-handed.

 This 2026 guide dives deep into the specific topics the Texas Department of Public Safety (DPS) focuses on, ensuring you are ready for the Texas General Knowledge CDL test.
+For a broader practice experience, also try our Free CDL Practice Test.

 1. Deconstructing the 50 Questions